Kallum Higginbotham: Kilmarnock

-Higginbotham was one of 7 players transfer listed by Kilmarnock after their play off final win over Falkirk.
+Higginbotham was one of 7 players transfer listed by Kilmarnock after their play-off final win over Falkirk.

 Dunfermline Athletic

 After leaving Kilmarnock, Higginbotham signed a one-year contract with Scottish Championship side Dunfermline Athletic in July 2016.
 He made his first appearance for the side as a second-half substitute for Rhys McCabe against Arbroath in the Scottish League Cup, where he made an immediate impact by helping to create Michael Moffat's second goal of the match to leave his side as 3–0 winners.
 His first start for the Pars came in the same competition, against Fife rivals Cowdenbeath.
 Once again, Higginbotham helped to create a goal for his side, this time coming in the form of a free-kick which was headed in goal by defender Lee Ashcroft to put Dunfermline two-nil up.
-His first goal for the club came in his thirteenth appearance for Dunfermline, and saw him convert a penalty in the twenthy-second minute against Hibernian, a match which the Pars eventually lost 3–1.
+His first goal for the club came in his thirteenth appearance for Dunfermline, and saw him convert a penalty in the twenty-second minute against Hibernian, a match which the Pars eventually lost 3–1.
 Higginbotham was released in May 2019 after spending three seasons with the side.